acrollet/rh/_posts/blog/2008-05-31-setting-screens-title-currently-running-process-bash.md

 mix of system administration and programming, with user requests scattered through the day.
 I decided to start using screen at work because I was having a number of connection dropouts, and having to start from scratch quite often.
-It\'s important for me to have a visual cue of what\'s going on in each virtual terminal, as I\'ll often have 6 or 7 or more tasks going at once.
-Given that I\'m not bloody likely to manually change the title each time I start a task, I needed a way to automatically do so.
+It's important for me to have a visual cue of what's going on in each virtual terminal, as I'll often have 6 or 7 or more tasks going at once.
+Given that I'm not bloody likely to manually change the title each time I start a task, I needed a way to automatically do so.
 [This page](http://aperiodic.net/screen/titles) from the excellent screen faq on